ngageoint/hootenanny/README.md

 Documentation is included as [PDF files](https://github.com/ngageoint/hootenanny/releases) with each release.
 Download the Hootenanny `.tar.gz` installation file and locate the documentation within the "docs" directory.

+# Installation

+If you want to install from source using Vagrant and thus do not need to download the release, please follow guide [Vagrand.md](https://github.com/ngageoint/hootenanny/blob/master/docs/user/VAGRANT.md)
+For installation from RPMs, please follow [guide in rpms repo](https://github.com/ngageoint/hootenanny-rpms/blob/master/docs/install.md)

 # Conflatable Feature Types

 Hootenanny has specifically tailored conflation algorithms available for the following data types: